-London’s leading sleep coach and Panda sleep expert panel member, Max Kirsten, shares his insights on motion transfer and what to look for in a mattress to get the best night’s sleep.
+Bethany Lawrence, a UK based osteopath and Panda sleep expert panel member, shares her insights on motion transfer and what to look for in a mattress to get the best night’s sleep.

 Do you frequently find yourself pulled out of deep, delicious sleep to find your partner taking another trip to the toilet?
 You are not alone.
 Many sleepers experience what is known as ‘motion transfer’ due to their partner’s movements, which can sometimes be a sign you need a new mattress.
 Though before we get to solutions, let’s take a deeper dive into this bedtime issue that over time can seriously impact your sleep.

-Expert insights: Sleep coach Max Kirsten on what is motion transfer
+Expert insights: Orthopaedic expert, Bethany Lawrence on what is motion transfer

 How does motion transfer affect the quality of sleep?

 When it comes to sleep, we are very different.
-How much motion control one sleeper can snooze through is ‘very subjective’ explains Max.
-If you are sharing a bed with someone on a different sleep schedule or are frequently tossing and turning, bedtime can feel a lot bumpier.
-Certain sleep conditions can increase the impact of motion transfer.
+Motion transfer can be the result of number of reasons, including the mattress support.
+Bethany explains, "Motion transfer can be affected by sleep conditions i.e restless leg syndrome, sharing a bed with someone on a different sleep schedule affecting motion transfer, and the mattress that you are sleeping on, for example if it lacks the ability to absorb movement it can ultimately affect support, performance and comfort."
+As mentioned by Bethany, certain sleep conditions can increase the impact of motion transfer.
 One of these is restless leg syndrome, a mild to severe medical condition that can cause spontaneous movements throughout the night.
 The type of mattress you are sleeping on can also play a big role in how motion transfer affects sleep.

 If your mattress lacks the ability to absorb movement it can severely affect its support, performance, and comfort.
 So what is best to look for in a mattress to ensure you undisturbed nights of the highest quality, restorative sleep?